uswds/uswds/CONTRIBUTING.md

 **ProTip**: You can also use [Yarn], which tends to install dependencies more quickly than npm.

-To start the [Pattern lab] live reload server, run:
+To start the [StorybookJS] server, run:

 ```sh
 npm start
 ```

-Then, visit [localhost:3000](http://localhost:3000) in a web browser to peruse the component library.
+Then, visit [http://localhost:6006/](http://http://localhost:6006/) in a web browser to peruse the component library.
 While the server is running, any changes that you make to the component templates or configurations will reload the page automatically.

-If you're working on the JavaScript or CSS, you can run the "watch" task in another shell to automatically rebuild the distribution files that Pattern lab references with:
+If you're working on the JavaScript or CSS, you can run the "watch" task in another shell to automatically rebuild the distribution files that StorybookJS references with:

 ```sh